arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 Overview.
 Show the whole template.

-Arcus' goal for research data management and project templates is to furnish tools that are relevant throughout the entire lifecycle of research data.
-These tools are adaptabtable and an iterative, as opposed to being a rigid, inflexible solution.
-Consequently, our approach involves presenting comprehensive overviews, resources, and a project template that offer optimal methodologies and suggestions, rather than strict mandates dictating how research should be conducted within specific domains.
-This project template exhibits the required flexibility to encompass diverse data capturing needs, while also maintaining a universal quality that facilitates seamless communication among various projects spanning different domains, thereby promoting effective data sharing.
+Arcus' goal for research data management and the project template is to provide tools that are relevant throughout the entire lifecycle of research data.
+The project template is adaptabtable and iterative, as opposed to being a rigid, inflexible solution.
+The project template exhibits the required flexibility to encompass diverse data capturing needs, while also maintaining a universal quality that facilitates seamless communication among various projects spanning different domains, thereby promoting effective data sharing.

 The project template structure outlines a number of directories that are intended to capture three major aspects of a research effort: the data (data), the tools needed to work with that data (access tools), and the contextual information needed to understand the effort and its constituent parts (contextual).
 The high level directories are as follows (items with asterix are required):